stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/creating-the-premine-block.rst

     var coinviewRule = this.ConsensusManager.ConsensusRules.GetRule<CoinViewRule>();
     this.coinbase.Outputs[0].Value = this.fees + coinviewRule.GetProofOfWorkReward(this.height);

-Even though this is a PoA network, the code path being followed is anaologous to a `Proof-of-Work <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch10.asciidoc#proof-of-work-algorithm>`_ network with the tokens being added to a `coinbase transaction output <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch10.asciidoc#the-coinbase-transaction>`_ (previously created).
+Even though this is a PoA network, the code path being followed is analogous to a `Proof-of-Work <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch10.asciidoc#proof-of-work-algorithm>`_ network with the tokens being added to a `coinbase transaction output <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch10.asciidoc#the-coinbase-transaction>`_ (previously created).
 The code that actually checks how many tokens to create is part of :doc:`the rules used by the consensus manager </../../FullNode/Consensus/customising-consensus-rule-engines>`.
 Find the ``GetProofOfWorkReward()`` function in the `PoACoinviewRule <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.Bitcoin.Features.PoA/BasePoAFeatureConsensusRules/PoACoinviewRule.cs>`_ class:

 ::